 Purpose: Using a novel information disclosure framework, the paper investigates the disparity and compliance of information disclosures in Islamic banks (IBs).
 Specifically, the research examines IBs' compliance with Sharia disclosure requirements.

-Originality/value: The study presents a unique and comprehensive framework to assess the areas of Sharia disclosure by IBs and provides a conceptual rationing for the actual level of IBs’ Sharia reporting.
-The study also fills a significant gap in the literature, since most studies in this field are based on a single country study.
+Originality/value: The study presents a unique and comprehensive framework to assess the areas of Sharia disclosure by IBs and provides conceptual rationing for the actual level of IBs’ Sharia reporting.
+The study also fills a significant gap in the literature since most studies in this field are based on a single-country study.
 The results are deemed of direct relevance to IBs' managers, investors, policymakers, regulators, and the wider public, particularly in the Muslim world.

 |Journal||Accounting Research Journal|

 |Accepted author manuscript|